 Learning Destinations display the CU's Learning Destination logo prominently in and outside their environment, clearly visible to children who may want to use their Passport to Learning there.

 Learning Destinations 'stamp' the Passport To Learning in correspondence with the time a child has been engaged in the validated learning activities within the Learning Destination.
 This thereby contributes to the child's record of achievements and CU certification.

-If your organisation can offer a potential learning opportunity for the Children's University, please contact your local Children's University Manager in the first instance.
+If your organisation can offer a potential learning opportunity for the Children's University, please click here for more information.
+Please click here to contact your local Children's University Manager in the first instance.

 The Children's University validation process assures the quality of the learning.
 Matters of Health and Safety, Public Liability and Safeguarding remain the responsibility of the learning provider.
 All Learning Destinations are expected to operate to their statutory requirements in these areas.
 Given this, it is for parents themselves to decide whether the quality of provision, including Safeguarding of children, is sufficient and adequate safeguards are in place.
 This is similar to what all parents need to do when taking children to any public event or club.

 In becoming a CU Learning Destination all organisations are asked to undertake our quality assurance process, known as CU Validation.
-This validation sits within Planning for Learning - A Framework for Validating Learning devised with the support of Professor John MacBeath of the University of Cambridge.
+CU Validation sits within Planning for Learning - A Framework for Validating Learning devised with the support of Professor John MacBeath of the University of Cambridge.